tachiyomiorg/website/src/help/guides/source-migration.md

 1. Choose which data you want to transfer over, and you're done.
 ::::

-::: tip Searching only pinned sources
+::: c-tip Searching only pinned sources
 You can restrict global searching to pinned sources if you wish to declutter your search.</br>To do this, go to <Navigation item="more"/> → <Navigation item="settings"/> →  <Navigation item="browse"/> then toggle the **Only include pinned sources** setting.

 Pin sources in <Navigation item="browse"/> using the <MaterialIcon icon="push_pin" /> pin icon next to the source name.